-Our County Commission could vote on the proposed Tribal Trail Connector Road (TTCR) as soon as this winter.
+Our County Commission could vote on the proposed Tribal Trail Connector Road (TTCR) very soon.
 The proposed half-mile of new pavement would connect the end of the existing Tribal Trail Road to Highway 22, and some people think it has a place in solving our transportation challenges.
 It would require an additional intersection on 22 – the main east-west road connecting Jackson to Teton Village, Wilson, Idaho, and all points west.
 As we all experienced this summer, this highway experiences severe congestion during peak tourist season and drivers often face delays of over thirty minutes.

 Addressing our community’s transportation problems is like solving a puzzle – we need to make sure we understand the big picture before placing any pieces.